Nqwebasaurus: Description

 Nqwebasaurus is considered to have been a small to medium-sized coelurosaur.
 The type specimen is approximately 30 cm (1 ft) high and is estimated to have been 90 cm (3 ft) long, although its complete length is not known due to the caudal vertebrae of the type specimen being incomplete.
 Gregory S. Paul estimated its adult size at 1 m in length and 1 kg in body mass.
 In addition the type specimen is thought to be a late juvenile, although with the type specimen being the only fossil representing its species it is currently not possible to compare the fossil with another member of its species.

 Nqwebasaurus has a long, three-fingered hand which includes a partially opposable thumb with a recurved claw.
 The claws on its hands differ in shape where the claws of the first and second digits are recurved and the third claw is not.
 This trait is unusual in theropod dinosaurs, however, it has been observed in some ornithomimosaurs such as Struthiomimus.
-Nqwebasaurus also lacks serrations on its maxillary teeth, has a reduced dentition, and contains gastroliths in its abdominal cavity.
-Again this is unusual trait for carnivorous theropod dinosaurs as gastroliths are more commonly found in herbivorous vertebrates and modern ostriches.
-Due to these morphological traits, Nqwebasaurus is thought to have been an omnivore.
+Nqwebasaurus also lacks serrations on its maxillary teeth, has a reduced dentition, and contains gastroliths in its abdominal cavity, which is unusual for carnivorous theropod dinosaurs, as gastroliths are more commonly found in herbivorous vertebrates and modern ostriches.

-As more basal theropod species, especially those on the evolutionary line to birds, had feathers it is accepted that Nqwebasaurus was likely at least partially feathered or had a feather coat for thermoregulation.

 Classification

 The most recent phylogenetic analyses that include Nqwebasaurus recovered it in the position as the basalmost member of Ornithomimosauria.
 However, many older studies have recovered different positions for the taxon amongst Coelurosauria, ranging from a basal member of the group, a compsognathid, or an alvarezsaurid.
 In combination with the rather divergent anatomy of Nqwebasaurus in comparison to other ornithomimosaurs, it is potentially uncertain what the taxon's phylogenetic affinities may be.
+Many later studies have consistently agreed the ornithomimosaurian affinities of Nqwebasaurus.

 The cladogram below follows an analysis by Yuong-Nam Lee, Rinchen Barsbold, Philip J. Currie, Yoshitsugu Kobayashi, Hang-Jae Lee, Pascal Godefroit, François Escuillié & Tsogtbaatar Chinzorig.
 The analysis was published in 2014, and displays the current phylogenetic position of Nqwebasaurus.